devcybiko/gregsmithwiki/content/computing/java/elementsofjavastyle.md

 21. Use nouns or adjectives when naming interfaces
 - Method Names
 22. User lowercase for the first word and capitalize only the first letter of each subsequent word that appears in a method name (use camelCase).
-24. Use verbs when naming methods
+23. Use verbs when naming methods
-25. Follow the JavaBeans<span>&tm;</span> conventions for naming property accessor methods (get*, set*, is*)
+24. Follow the JavaBeans&trade; conventions for naming property accessor methods (get*, set*, is*)
-26.
+- Variable Names
+25.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM3MzI2NDkxMl19
+eyJoaXN0b3J5IjpbLTExMDcxNzk5Ml19
 -->